SergeiDm/CarND-Path-Planning/README.md

 2. Compile: `cmake .. && make`
 3. Run it: `./path_planning`

+The simulator which contains the Path Planning Project is [here](https://github.com/udacity/self-driving-car-sim/releases).

 ## Project result
 Below is the result video of this project.